For some Afghans, suicide bombs best answer to Koran burnings

 President Hamid Karzai's government is hoping to persuade the Taliban to negotiate an end to the war, now in its eleventh year.

-Karzai and NATO have launched an ambitious reintegration program to enable Taliban fighters to renounce violence and join mainstream society.
+Karzai and NATO have launched an ambitious reintegration programme to enable Taliban fighters to renounce violence and join mainstream society.

 Abdullah was one of the few Taliban members who agreed, laying down his weapon to give the nascent peace process a chance.